timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_TextBox_CoerceText.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.string" target="_blank" rel="noopener noreferrer">String</a>
+A coerced text.

+## Remarks
-A coerced text.This method also manages the internal undo/redo state whenever the text changes: if overridden, ensure that the base is called or undo/redo won't work correctly.
+This method also manages the internal undo/redo state whenever the text changes: if overridden, ensure that the base is called or undo/redo won't work correctly.

 ## See Also